LeonardoBentolila/easy-zip/README.md

 # easy-zip
 Easy CLI to zip entire folders into zip file using python with progress bar and total files listed.

-accepted flags:
+# installation:
+Install requirements.txt

+create executable with command: ```pyinstaller .\main.py --name=easyzip```

+add ```.\build\easyzip``` to path

+# Usage:
+positional arg:

--path : path of the folder to zip;
+ => path of the folder to zip;

+options:

--output : zip output file path (if none given, will create file with at the same directory of target folder);
+-o / --output : zip output file path (if none given, will create file with the same name as target folder at the current directory);

--addEmpty : flag to indicate that you want to add empty sub folders to final zip file.
+-ae / --addEmpty : flag to indicate that you want to add empty sub folders to final zip file.
 Default is set to False (won't save empty folders to zip file);

--filter : files filter to add specific files types to final zip.
+-f / --filter : files filter to add specific files types to final zip.
 Defalt is set to ("*") all files;

--help : print help;
+-h : print help;

+# Copyright:
 @leobazao 2024